wangdi4/llvm/llvm/docs/LangRef.rst

 The first argument ``%Input`` is a value of an integer or floating point type.
 The second and third arguments, ``<Rows>`` and ``<Cols>``, specify the number of rows and columns of the matrix, and must be positive, constant integers.

-The fourth argument ``<Scope>`` is a metadata string that specifies memory scope for operations on the matrix.
+The fourth and fifth arguments are metadata strings which specify layout and memory scope of the matrix, respectively.

 Semantics:
 """"""""""